KAMOME DINER | REVIEW & ANALYSIS

 The eccentric characters in Kamome Shokudo, coupled with very stylized and restrained cinematography, brings to mind the films of Wes Anderson, Jim Jarmusch and Roy Andersson.

 Ogigami is a lot more down to earth, though.
 Her characters might be eccentric, but Kamome Diner never looses touch with reality like Anderson's films tend to do.
-In this respect, the Kamome Diner has more in common with the works of Jarmusch.
+In this respect, Kamome Diner has more in common with the works of Jarmusch.

 Final Verdict for Kamome Diner